Rajpratik71/eucalyptus-wiki/Block-Device-Mapping-Training.md

 #### User level operation and tooling
-* How do end users interact with the feature?
+* End users will interact with this feature when creating new EBS backed EMIs, and running instances from existing EBS backed EMIs.
+The user can customize Block Device Mappings in each operation.

 * Show a few typical use cases for the feature end-to-end

 ## Administrative Tasks